stefanprodan/stefanprodan/_posts/2016-10-17-aspnetcore-vs-golang-data-ingestion-benchmark.markdown

 * a front-end service (Web API) that receives various payloads in JSON format, validates them, does data transformation and aggregation then sends the data to the back-end service
 * a back-end service (Web API) that receives data from the front-end services and based on the payload type it persists it to various storages (PG, ES, Redis, OpenStack Swift)

-On peak hours the current system has an ingestion rate of 1000 payloads per second and it's using about 4GB RAM.
+At peak hours the current system has an ingestion rate of 1000 payloads per second and it's using about 4GB RAM.
 Before porting it to a different technology, I have to make sure that the new tech can handle this kind of load and I also want a smaller memory footprint.
 Since I enjoy writing APIs with C# and Go, I decided to code a basic data flow in both technologies and run some tests on a staging server that has similar specs with the production ones.